nomasters/handshake/design-docs/handshake-core.md

     ....
 }
 ```
-The specific details are being worked out, but the primary structure is here.
+The specific details are being worked out, but the primary structure is here:

 - Each message references the `parent` message.
-This allows for Bob to update messages as often as he wants, once Alice gets the latest message, she can continue to query the parent message IPFS immutable hash until she's reached a message that contains a hash that she's already received.
+This allows for Bob to update messages as often as he wants; once Alice gets the latest message, she can continue to query the parent message IPFS immutable hash until she's reached a message that contains a hash that she's already received.
-- `timestamp` is the unix_time in nano seconds, if no `timestamp` is present, the app will used received time.
-This is used to help weave two IPNS conversation endpoints together
+- `timestamp` is the unix_time in nanoseconds.
+If no `timestamp` is present, the app will used received time.
+This is used to help weave two IPNS conversation endpoints together.
-- a message can contain media and a body,
+- A message may contain media, a body, or both.
 - `media` is a place holder for future work, but will allow pictures and video to be included in a message.
 - `message` is for the message body of the payload and must be utf-8.
 - `ttl` is the TTL before the decrypted message is destroyed on the client.